wduquette/advent/README.md

 Also, see docs/journal.txt.

-* Move ProseType to types.rs.
+* Redefine event hook to use an action vector.
-* Define Event guards and hooks
+* Define Event guards using action vectors.
-  * The dirty-note rule should be a Get hook.
   * The note Book prose hook could be a Read guard.
 * The Game
   * Add emotional comfort sword.